 - Hemochromatosis (too much iron stored in your body)

 - Polymyositis (inflammatory disease that causes muscle weakness)

 - Sepsis (an overwhelming bloodstream infection that uses up neutrophils faster than they can be produced)

 - Toxic hepatitis (liver inflammation caused by drugs or toxins)

 - Wilson's disease (too much copper stored in your body)

 When to see a doctor

-If a blood test reveals you have elevated liver enzymes, ask your doctor about what your test results might mean.
-Your doctor may suggest you undergo other tests and procedures to determine what's causing your elevated liver enzymes.
+If a blood test reveals you have elevated liver enzymes, ask your doctor what the results might mean.
+Your doctor might suggest you undergo other tests and procedures to determine what's causing your elevated liver enzymes.